kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 ## Call For Help

-If you have any questions or you’re experiencing any difficulty, please send me a message and we will assist you.
+If you have any questions or you're experiencing any difficulty, please send me a message, and we will assist you.

 If a link doesn't work or you can't access a lesson, please let me know so we can fix it.